Updated: Mar 25

 The International Council of Nurses (ICN) held its first Global Nursing Leadership Institute (GNLI) Facilitators’ Training Programme from 18 to 21 August.
-Responding to the current situation of COVID-19 around the world and the need for a virtual alternative to ICN’s flagship leadership programme for nurses, it aims to create a cadre of trained facilitators to support the delivery of GNLI 2020 and future ICN programmes.
+Responding to the current situation of COVID-19 around the world and the need for a virtual alternative to ICN’s flagship leadership program for nurses, it aims to create a cadre of trained facilitators to support the delivery of GNLI 2020 and future ICN programmes.

 Annette Kennedy, president at ICN, says the GNLI Facilitators Training Programme is a strategic leadership programme which prepares top nurses from around the world to drive policy that improves the health of people, health care and the nursing profession.
 She says it is made up of three modules over six months including a residential workshop held in Switzerland and has a regional facilitator helping ensure GNLI 2020 scholars around the world experience outstanding learning.

-“Due to the COVID-19 pandemic, GNLI 2020 will hold a virtual programme in place of the residential week for the first time from 18 to 25 September.
+“Due to the COVID-19 pandemic, GNLI 2020 will hold a virtual program in place of the residential week for the first time from 18 to 25 September.
 The need to support, encourage and mentor nursing leaders for the future is one of the recommendations of the State of the World’s Nursing Report published earlier this year by the World Health Organization,” says the president.

 According to Kennedy, GNLI has been developing nursing leaders for over 10 years.
 She says by taking GNLI online this year as a virtual offering, this programme will extend the reach of GNLI and enable nurses to take their rightful place in developing healthcare policy in the post-COVID future.